nkyventidis/intraoral-radiograph-classifier/README.md

 **Please note:**
 *Code for this project is currently being migrated to TensorFlow 2 and will be posted shortly.
-Please check the repository regurlarly for updates.*
+Please check the repository regularly for updates.*

 Some notable changes from the original article: